 Acella Pharmaceutical of Georgia, USA, is not like the gigantic pharmaceuticals we often hear about.
 Instead, they attempt to target the under-served markets, producing medications for particular niches of treatment, or those which are low-profile medications.
 They also seek to produce lower-priced competitive versions of certain medications while keeping the quality.
 Thyroid patients appreciate that, especially after seeing the 2015 horrible rise in price for Armour desiccated thyroid after Forest Labs was bought out by Activias–often triple the original price–besides the fact that patients began to report a return of symptoms.

 How they make their version of desiccated thyroid

-When it specifically comes to its desiccated thyroid, they go by older version “recipes” – using more dextrose (sugar) and less methylcellulose.
-But in their case, the tablets are stated to contain NO cellulose.
+When it specifically comes to its desiccated thyroid, they go by older version “recipes” – using more dextrose (sugar) and less methylcellulose, which we love But in their case, the tablets are stated to contain NO cellulose.
 That is actually good.
 Their tablets are also not as hard-pressed as Armour seems to be now.
-I’d love to hear from folks who’ve been on Acella if they have tried to it sublingually, and what the results were.
+That means patients who like doing their NDT sublingually can make the Acella version work.

-ABOUT THE RT3 ONLINE CALCULATOR on STTM: My brainy techs have added three more combinations to the calculator, so it is now ready-to-go to help you figure out your ratio: http://www.stopthethyroidmadness.com/rt3-ratio So far, the feedback is very positive and we have seemed to remove all kinks.
+ABOUT THE RT3 ONLINE CALCULATOR on STTM: My brainy techs have added three more combinations to the calculator, so it is now ready-to-go to help you figure out your ratio: http://www.stopthethyroidmadness.com/rt3-ratio So far, the feedback is very positive and we have seemed to remove “most” kinks.
 REMEMBER: you need to put your Free T3/total T3 in first, then all the measurements will appear for the RT3.

 TYPICAL QUESTIONS AND ANSWERS about thyroid, treatment, more issues: www.stopthethyroidmadness.com/common-questions-answers